joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 The principle I follow is, to borrow from Jordan Peterson: Tell the truth.
 Or, at least, don't lie.

-If the job calls for 3 years of experience in Angular, and I have 3 years of experience, then that will be on my resume.
+If the job calls for 3 years of experience in Angular, and I have 3 years of experience, then I'll apply and that'll be on my resume.

 It might be the case that I barely know Angular because I never bothered to learn it well.